ghoullier/zetapush-next-open-specification/6-deploy.md

     - Your web application is ready and available at https://avengers-chat-web.prod.my-first-app.jeni.zetapush-apps.com
     - Your custom services are ready and accessible through ZetaPush

-    As no account is specified, a temporary account has been created for you :
+    As no account is specified, a temporary account has been created for you:
     - login: vsgygfzq12ffq4fq
     - password: zhfuqzbvgfhreq4f56q4fqf6
     This account is only available for X days.